irongut/CodeCoverageSummary/README.md

 Code coverage file to analyse.

+**v1.2.0-beta only:** A comma separated list of code coverage files to analyse.

 Note: Coverlet creates the coverage file in a random named directory (guid) so you need to copy it to a predictable path before running this Action, see the [.Net 5 Workflow Example](#net-5-workflow-example) below.

 ### `badge`